 Set oHoverForm = Nothing

-So the all code behind a form that is needed for the hover effect would look like this:
+So all code behind a form that is needed for the hover effect would look like this:

 Private oHoverForm As New clFormHoverEffect